Fair task allocation in transportation: Problem definition

 Concerning the third objective of the allocation, we notice that $\pi_4$ has a total compensation of $125$, while $\pi_5$ has a total compensation of $105$.
-Thus, in this example, the optimal allocation that satisfies all the three objectives is $\pi_5$, as it has the optimal max-lexmin fairness with the least compensation.
+Thus, in this example, the optimal allocation that satisfies all three objectives is $\pi_5$ as it has the optimal max-min fairness with the least compensation.$\blacksquare$ \end{example}